Matilda-B23/Go-Find-KY/README.md

 (https://www.joshwcomeau.com/css/custom-css-reset)

 - Credit to all of my wonderful mentors, and peers/classmates from Code:You who helped and inspired me throughout this whole process!

+- Credit for bird search symbol goes to: <a href="https://www.flaticon.com/free-icons/ornithology" title="ornithology icons">Ornithology icons created by pikepicture - Flaticon</a>

 ### Final note